Murderlon/the-things-network/README.md

 - Put context on each signal, for instance, it's a heat sensor value.

 ### Design 0.2
+to be continued..

 ### Expert review
+to be continued..

 ### Data pre-processing
+to be continued..

 ### Prototype
+to be continued..

 ## Sources